 Nose

-Lively, full-bodied, with fresh fruit notes
+Lively, with good intensity, and fresh fruit notes

 Palate